 If you have hyperthyroidism, however, your doctor may ask you to eat a special diet or take medicine before the surgery to help the thyroid to function better and reduce the risk of bleeding.

-The surgeon will make a cut in the front of your neck, 2cm to 3cm above the collar bone.
+The surgeon will make a cut in the front of the neck, 2cm to 3cm above the collar bone.
 They will divide the muscles so they can reach the thyroid gland.

-They will be very careful not to damage your vocal cords or the parathyroid glands that sit behind the thyroid.
-These glands control your body’s calcium levels.
+They will be very careful not to damage the vocal cords or the parathyroid glands that sit behind the thyroid.
+These glands control the body’s calcium levels.

 The surgeon removes the thyroid gland.
 The muscles are then put together and the wound is stitched to close it up.